Biweekly Mortgage Savings: The Math Behind the Magic

 Calculate Your Own Savings

-Enter your loan details to see exactly how much you can save:
+Enter your loan balance and interest rate to see exactly how many years you can shave off your loan:

 How to Start Biweekly Payments

 You don't need a special program to do this.
-You have two options:
+You have two options (verify savings with our extra payment mortgage calculator):

 - The Official Way: Call your lender and ask to switch to biweekly auto-draft.